alhinditaha/AAG-DSVDD/README.md

 so larger scores correspond to more anomalous samples.

-> To approximate vanilla soft-boundary DeepSVDD (without graph regularization and anomaly push-out), set `Omega = 0`, `lambda_u = 0`, and ensure only labeled normals are used.

 **Short name:** AAG-SS-DeepSVDD (or AAG-DSVDD).

 > **Status:** Research code for a manuscript that is currently in preparation / under review.
 The API and configuration may change.
 Once the paper is accepted, this repository will be updated with a stable release and the final citation.